-For the past 10 years (2010-2020), the StringsforaCURE Foundation helped over 2,068 breast cancer patients, distributing over $466,314 to these patients through our programs.
-At the end of September 2020, after celebrating 10 years of serving the breast cancer community on August 19th, it is with a heavy heart that our founder Elisa Guida, along with StringsforaCURE board members, Patti Larson, Brenda Berchtold and Donna Rose Sherrange, have made the difficult decision to dissolve our 501(c)(3) charitable organization.
-We are NOT closing StringsforaCURE due to a lack of funds.
+From August 2010 to September 2020, the StringsforaCURE Foundation helped over 2,068 breast cancer patients, distributing over $466,314 to these patients through our programs.
+At the end of September 2020, after celebrating 10 years of serving the breast cancer community on August 19th, Elisa Guida, along with StringsforaCURE board members, Patti Larson, Brenda Berchtold and Donna Rose Sherrange, started the process to dissolve our 501(c)(3) charitable organization.
+We did NOT close the StringsforaCURE Foundation due to a lack of funds.
 We are not a Covid Casualty; this decision was made over a year and a half ago, long before the Covid-19 pandemic.

-By the time we dissolve the 501(c)(3), we will have provided close to half a million dollars to breast cancer patients and their families, through our many financial assistance programs both locally and nationally.
+By the time we dissolved the 501(c)(3), we provided close to half a million dollars to breast cancer patients and their families, through our many financial assistance programs both locally and nationally.
 This is really a time to celebrate what this small breast cancer charity has accomplished during those 10 years!

 We would like to thank everyone who has supported our mission over the years.
 Without you, we would not have been able to help so many breast cancer patients.
 Everyone who has been involved with the StringsforaCURE Foundation should be very proud of what we have been able to accomplish over the years.
-This is a time to celebrate!
-Like everything in life, we have to do what is best, because it is time to do so.
+(2010-2020)

-For those wondering what the future holds for the StringsforaCURE® jewelry, Elisa Guida, a jewelry designer for over 45 years, will continue to design one-of-a-kind earrings, necklaces and bracelets from guitar strings donated by famous musicians and a portion of the proceeds from each sale will be donated to an existing breast cancer charity.
-Every quarter, Elisa will pick a breast cancer charity to donate a portion of the proceeds from the jewelry sales.
-To date, Elisa made donations to: Breastcancer.org, Libby’s Legacy Breast Cancer Foundation, Living Beyond Breast Cancer and the Pink Fund.
+For those wondering what the future holds for the StringsforaCURE® jewelry, Elisa Guida, a jewelry designer for over 45 years, will continue to design one-of-a-kind earrings, necklaces and bracelets from guitar strings donated by famous musicians and a portion of the proceeds from each sale will be donated to an existing cancer charity, focusing on breast cancer charities.

 The StringsforaCURE® Foundation’s Programs that are supported by the $2500.00 Tutu grant of the Carey Foundation are for our Medical Assistance Grants and our Living Expense Grants.
 StringsforaCURE offers these grants to men and women diagnosed with breast cancer who live within a 60-mile radius of Erie, PA.
 StringsforaCURE awards up to $1500 per patient.
 Patients are allowed to apply for either a Medical Grant or Living Expense Grant, but not both.
 They usually work with a Healthcare provider who assists them with the application.
 We have defined guidelines that the StringsforaCURE Board of Directors follows during the review process.
 Once we are satisfied that all requirements are met, the board members vote on the application.